mcrice123/morphic2/src/pages/book1/book-1-page-02.md

     'Panel 1.',
     "\n",
-    'An offscreen voice continues the lecture in small blurry font.
+    'An off-screen voice continues the lecture in small blurry font.
 A close-up view of a wire-bound notebook lying on a wooden surface takes up the entire panel, which also takes up the entire page.
 Handwriting and doodles in blue ink nearly cover the whole sheet of notebook paper.
 A hand finishes underlining the words "ANIMAL DREAMS" at the bottom of the page with a pen that writes in the same blue ink.', "\n",
     'The handwriting reads as follows (with doodles described in square brackets):', "\n\n",